Andrew Little (New Zealand politician): Second term and leadership (2014–2017)

 Little was sued for defamation by Lani and Earl Hagaman after he made statements linking a contract awarded to their company with donations they had made to the National Party.
-In April 2017, a jury cleared him of some of the charges, and were unable to reach a verdict on others.
+In April 2017, a jury cleared him of some of the charges and was unable to reach a verdict on others.

-On 1 August 2017, Little resigned as Leader of the Labour Party due to the party's history of low results in polls, and was succeeded by deputy leader Jacinda Ardern.
-Little was later lauded by party supporters for "selflessly" putting aside his personal ambition to allow Ardern to lead the party, which saw a swift reversal of fortune for Labour and the opportunity to form a new government after the 2017 general election with New Zealand First and the Green Party.
+On 1 August 2017, Little resigned as Leader of the Labour Party due to ongoing low performance in political opinion polls.
+He was succeeded by his deputy, Jacinda Ardern, who led the party to a surprise victory in the general election that September.
+Little was later lauded by party supporters for "selflessly" putting aside his personal ambition to allow Ardern to lead the party into a new government with New Zealand First and the Green Party.
 Little served as Labour's justice spokesperson over the election period.

 In Government, 2017-2023

 Little was a senior minister in the Sixth Labour Government led by Jacinda Ardern and Chris Hipkins between 2017 and 2023.
 He held twelve portfolios during the government's term.